MEvanAW/my-form/README.md

 # My Form
 <b>My Form</b> is a front end project created using Vue 3 JavaScript composition API and Bootstrap 5.3.
 It features reactivity and responsiveness when filling an overtime form.
+Bahasa Indonesia and English are available.
+Localization / internationalization is made available utilizing Vue I18n plugin of Vue.js.

 ## Contents